English-medium education: The British Raj

 British records show that indigenous education was widespread in the 18th century, with a school for every temple, mosque or village in most regions of the country.
 Subjects taught included Reading, Writing, Arithmetic, Theology, Law, Astronomy, Metaphysics, Ethics, Medical Science and Religion.
 The schools were attended by students from all classes of society.
 Gandhi is said to have described the traditional educational system as a beautiful tree that was destroyed by British rule.

-The Charter Act of 1813 decreed that English would be taught in the Indian education system although not as a replacement for indigenous languages.
+The Charter Act 1813 decreed that English would be taught in the Indian education system although not as a replacement for indigenous languages.
 Instead, it was anticipated that English would co-exist with Oriental studies as a means by which moral law could be reinforced.

 The 1817 publication of James Mill's History of British India proved to be a defining text in the theories of how education policies should be formed (ed.
 Horace Hayman Wilson: London, Piper, Stephenson and Spence, 1858).
 Mill advocated the introduction of European knowledge to counter balance Indian traits judged to be irrational.
 Instilling ideals of reason would accordingly 'reform' Indians by the example of Western systems of thought and outlook.
 His ideas discredited Indian culture, language and literature even as its assumptions of moral superiority authorised and justified the presence of the British in India.

 The current system of education, was introduced and funded by the British in the 19th century, following recommendations by Thomas Babington Macaulay.
 Traditional structures were not recognized by the British government and have been on the decline since.

 Thomas MacAulay's infamous 'Minute on Indian Education' (1835) encapsulates both the overt and covert agendas for such a policy.

 The term 'Macaulay's Children' is used to refer to people born of Indian ancestry who adopt Western culture as a lifestyle.
 It is usually used in a derogatory fashion, and the connotation is one of disloyalty to one's country and one's heritage.